-Sidney Duquette, shown here in the laboratory of Minsoo Kim, professor of microbiology and immunology, opted for a major in interdepartmental engineering because of the flexibility it gave him in designing his degree program.
+Sidney Duquette, shown here in the laboratory of Minsoo Kim, professor of microbiology and immunology, opted for a major in interdepartmental engineering (now engineering and applied sciences) because of the flexibility it gave him in designing his degree program.

 Sidney Duquette ’18 knew he wanted to concentrate on biology and engineering – with a healthy dose of chemistry – as an undergraduate at the University of Rochester.

 A major in biomedical engineering was tempting, but Duquette didn’t think he would enjoy some of the required core classes, such as signals and imaging, and biosystems and circuits.

 “Why not take out those classes and put in more bio and chem classes that I would enjoy?”
 Duquette asked himself.

 So he switched to interdepartmental engineering and, in effect, designed his own major.

 “I call it biomolecular engineering,” Duquette says.
 “I looked at the website for Yale’s biomolecular engineering program, and selected University of Rochester classes that were the same or similar.”

 That’s the kind of flexibility the interdepartmental engineering (now engineering and applied sciences) major offers to University of Rochester engineering students.

 “It is designed for students who want to do design engineering, but can’t find their niche in one of the traditional engineering degree programs,” says Lisa Norwood, the Hajim School’s assistant dean for undergraduate studies.
 “The students really have to come with their own curriculum,and articulate why the major they’re proposing differs from the majors we already offer, and why those majors won’t get them where they want to be.”

 The engineering and applied sciences program requires that students complete at least eight Hajim School courses and three sequences of technical courses of their own choosing.
 In addition, they must complete an independent study project that culminates in a written senior thesis or design project.